Found in 1350 by King U-Thong and the capital of Siam, Ayutthaya was one of Asia‘s most prosperous cities with many temples, palaces, and pavilions.

 Related article: Ayutthaya vs. Sukhothai: Which ancient city is better?

 You can rent your bikes at your hotels or near the Railway station.
 The rental rate is around 30 – 50 baht per day.

-You can see tuk-tuk many places in Ayutthaya, especially around the railway station near Chao Phrom Market and other tourist attractions.
+You can see tuk-tuks in many places in Ayutthaya, especially around the railway station near Chao Phrom Market and other tourist attractions.

-One ride in town can cost up to 50 baht, and 50- 100 baht if you’d like to go outside the town.
+One ride in town can cost up to 50 baht and 50- 100 baht if you want to go outside town.

-To visit four main attractions, you can expect to pay from 1000 – 1200 Baht.
-Don’t forget to bargain to get the best price before you get in the tuk-tuk.
+You can expect to pay 1000 – 1200 Baht to visit four main attractions.
+Don’t forget to bargain for the best price before getting on the tuk-tuk.

 If you arrive at Ayutthaya train station, you can get a boat to the old town.